javito847/Json-to-csv-php/README.md

 Json-to-csv-php
 ===============

-Convert json file to csv file
+Convert any json file to csv file

 Uses:
 =====